Regional Fire Authority

 - Providing stable and sustainable funding

-- Improving operational efficiency and effectiveness
+- Improving efficiency and effectiveness of operations

 - Promoting future growth within the organization